lorforlinux/docs.beagleboard.io/boards/beagleplay/demos-and-tutorials/using-mikrobus.rst

    echo "X = ${X}        Y = ${Y}      Z= ${Z}"

 .. note::

-   Remember to adjust the device path (iio:device0) according to your actual setup.
+   Adjust the device path ``iio:device0`` according to your setup.
 Also, ensure that your system and hardware configuration are correctly set up to provide live accelerometer data through these paths.

 To make the script file executable, use the following command: